esohkevin/esohkevin.github.io/docs/about.md

 completed coursework and started a project before getting the scholarship to study in Kenya.

-The project was bioinformatics-oriented as I had become particulary interested, in the field.
+The project was bioinformatics-oriented as I had become particulary interested in the field.
 The project was titled [Reverse vaccinology for Onchocerciasis vaccine development](https://drive.google.com/file/d/0B0rTlaNV5kvnTy0zY1RRY0Nld2c/view?resourcekey=0-gsC4CrSNEk4oVr96rVvvUw){:target="_blank"}.
 I screened the entire proteome of *O. volvulus* (over 12,000 proteins) for antigenic or immunogenic proteins with the goal of finding potential vaccine candidates.
 The project was continued